TechEvolvace/react-native-experiments/Experiment 1/README.md

 2) Use a series of ```cd``` commands in Terminal or other command-line interfaces to navigate to the new directory.
 3) Run the command ```npx create-expo-start .``` to create a React Native App that is compatible with Expo Go!

+## Renaming the name of the directory containing this React Native App
+You can rename the directory containing the React Native app to include other characters, such as capital letters and spaces, for easier readability!

+1) Use the command in the syntax form ```mv "current-directory-name" "new-directory-name"``` to change the directory's name to a different name!
+2) Change the name field in the app.json file to match the current name of that directory!

 ## This is the README file as part of starter code file for setting this experiment up.
 # Welcome to your Expo app 👋